waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Helix Fossil (Omanyte):** Becomes Omastar, a slow special tank.

 ## 7. Puzzle Solutions & Mechanics
 *   **Mt.
-Moon Fossil Puzzle (SOLVED):** After defeating the Super Nerd at (25, 32), stand on the tile *between* the two fossils at (25, 30).
-Face the desired fossil and press 'A' to trigger a confirmation dialogue.
-Pressing 'A' again will select the fossil.
+Moon Fossil Puzzle (IN PROGRESS):** After defeating the Super Nerd at (25, 32) and choosing a fossil, the fossils disappear but the Nerd remains, blocking the path.
+Current hypothesis: leaving and re-entering the area may trigger the next step.
 *   **Dialogue Advancement:** Some key events, like the fossil choice, are triggered by advancing through ALL of an NPC's dialogue, not just the initial text box.
 Always press 'A' multiple times to ensure a conversation is truly over.